Inside Russia's secret aviation capital

 Airbus's contribution this year was an A350-900 aircraft -- a version of its popular long-haul aircraft the A350, which Aeroflot is inducting into its fleet early next year.
 Besides being an opportunity to showcase its flagship product ahead of its arrival in the Russian market, the plane also boasts Airbus's "connected cabin" concept -- a sophisticated technology package that uses the huge amount of data generated on board the aircraft in order to improve both operational efficiency and passenger experience.

 Applications can be built for this digital platform, allowing airlines to monitor in real time the performance of key aircraft components (and detect issues well in advance).
-They can also move airlines closer to the ideal of personalized service -- for example, offering different lighting settings for business class seats, allocating space in overhead bins (by detecting how the remaining space is distributed) or helping crew manage their on-board food and drink stocks.
+They can also move airlines closer to the ideal of personalized service -- for example, allocating space in overhead bins (by detecting how the remaining space is distributed) or helping crew manage their on-board food and drink stocks.

 Fighter jets old and new